openebs-archive/openebs-docs/docs/localpv.md

 ## Overview

 OpenEBS Local PV is a CAS engine that can create persistent volumes using either local disks or host paths on the worker nodes.
 With this CAS engine, the performance will be equivalent to local disk or the file system (host path) on which the volumes are created.
-Many cloud native applications may not require advanced storage features like replication ,snapshots and clones as they themselves can handles those.
+Many cloud native applications may not require advanced storage features like replication, snapshots and clones as they themselves can handles those.
 Such applications require access to a managed disks as persistent volumes.